Install ClickStream

 });

-export const config = { matcher: ['/pricing', '/cart', '/checkout/:path*'] };
+export const config = { matcher: ['/docs', '/account/:path*', '/settings/:path*'] };

-// app/pricing/page.tsx — Server Component
+// app/docs/page.tsx — Server Component

-import { getServerVisitor } from '@clickstream/next/server';
+import { getServerVisitor } from '@clickstreamhq/next/server';

-export default async function PricingPage() {
+export default async function DocsPage() {

 const { visitor } = await getServerVisitor({